maazr/rizkilabs/README.md

-# This my test of github pages for demo and other purposes
+# This is my test of github pages for demo and other purposes